 What are the uniform requirements for Summer?

 Unlike our Winter League, there are no uniform requirements.
-AHA provides jerseys for the Summer teams and helmets/breezers/socks do not need to match your teammates.
+AHA provides a professional sublimated jersey for the Summer teams and helmets/breezers/socks do not need to match your teammates.
 Full equipment is required, however, including helmet with facemask/shield and breezers.

 What will my team name be?

 The naming of the Summer teams has become a tradition in the AHA.
 League administrators convene at an undisclosed location to decide the theme for each Summer League.
 Upcoming themes are highly confidential and are not disclosed until the schedule is released.
 Previous themes have included:

 • NHL team names